Classpass Los Angeles: The Best Studios to Try

 The Studio MDR – hands down the best megaformer (pilates on crack) workout in the city.
 I drove from West Hollywood to Culver City/Marina Del Rey for over a year to take classes here.
 The commute got to be too long, but I still have a huge soft spot for The Studio MDR.
 Classes on their own are expensive, but worth it!
 If you find a rare spot open on Classpass, snag it asap!

 Sweat Garage – similar workout to Barry’s Bootcamp.
-The studio is more bare bones but classes feel more intimate, and less intimidating.
+The studio is more bare bones but the classes are insanely tough.
+Go to Derek’s class – his treadmill portion is the hardest I’ve taken (90 second sprints, whaat?).

 Cycle House – personally not the biggest fan of spin but everyone else seems to love it.
 This one has a bit of a cult following.
 Classes are intense and you will sweat a LOT.